Israel's digital wallets to expand as Google Pay launches

-JERUSALEM : Alphabet Inc's Google Pay launched in Israel on Tuesday, with Israel's major banks and credit card companies saying they had signed agreements with Google to offer the new payment service.
+JERUSALEM: Alphabet's Google Pay launched in Israel on Tuesday (Dec 7), with Israel's major banks and credit card companies saying they had signed agreements with Google to offer the new payment service.

 The service will allow Android mobile phone users to pay for products in stores that allow contactless payments.